Friday, December 13, 2024

 GD, Sr: There are several.
 My number one character that I’d like to work on would be The Incredible Hulk, others would be Dr. Strange, Man-Thing, Mister Miracle, Machine Man, Black Panther, possibly Spawn, as well as the X-Men… maybe Green Lantern.
 I have illustrated most of those characters on or in some capacity over the course of the 22 years as a professional.
 I have, I could say a lot of them were done on a trading cards as well as some paintings and such, but as far as full issues most of the main few that I mentioned in the beginning were my big hitters.
 Oh, I forgot to mention of course the Fantastic Four!
 I did come up with a story based on one of the characters of the Fantastic Four that I would like to pitch to Marvel.
 I do have a great writer involved — a very famous one — to help me pitch that.

-This is part one of a two-part interview with Guy Dorian, Sr. the second half will follow soon.
+This is part one of a two-part interview with Guy Dorian, Sr. the second half of the interview can be found here.

 The Avengers, all members of the Avengers, The New Warriors, Daredevil, and all artwork associated with those character are © & TM 2015 Marvel Entertainment, Inc. All rights reserved.